 Dickinson College is a good choice for students pursuing an Anthropology degree.
 Students who graduate from the anthropology program make around $38,363 in their early career salary and $79,004 in their mid-career salary.
 Based in Carlisle, Pennsylvania, this college is a good final choice for students who enjoy the thrill of a substantial city.

-Due to Dickinson's excellent student-to-faculty ratio of 10:1, there are numerous possibilities for students to work closely with their professors.
-With 80.8% of the instructors being full time, students are sure to get plenty of interaction with instructors.
+Dickinson's 9:1 student-to-faculty ratio is one of the best in the country.
+With 83.4% of the instructors being full time, students are sure to get plenty of interaction with instructors.
 Take a deeper dive and find out how well Dickinson College ranks in other categories.

 Temple University is one of the finest schools in the United States for Anthropology.
 Temple University anthropology students earn 0.4% more than the average anthropology graduate.
 The location in a big city is great for young people seeking ample chances for networking, experience, and exploration.

-Pennsylvania State University - Main Campus is a great decision for students pursuing an Anthropology degree.
-Graduates from the anthropology major at Pennsylvania State University - Main Campus get 5.6% above the average college graduate in this field.
+Pennsylvania State University - University Park is a great decision for students pursuing an Anthropology degree.
+In addition to its bachelor's programs, Pennsylvania State University - University Park offers graduate degrees in Anthropology.
 University Park, Pennsylvania is the best setting for students who appreciate the active urban lifestyle.

 West Chester University of Pennsylvania is among your top options if you're planning on studying Anthropology.
 Soon after getting their bachelor's degree, anthropology students generally earn around $34,158 at the beginning of their careers.
 Based in West Chester, Pennsylvania, WCUPA delivers a safe and sound, suburban atmosphere for scholars.